cuff-links/mongo/The-"failCommand"-fail-point.md

 - writeConcernError: Subdocument with arbitrary contents.
 Pass something like ``{code: N, errmsg: "foo"}``.
 - threadName: Which thread should be affected by the failpoint.
 [New in mongod 4.1.6](https://jira.mongodb.org/browse/SERVER-38054).
 - failInternalCommands: Whether commands from mongod or mongos servers should be affected.
 If false and mode is "times", commands from mongod or mongos do not count against the "times" argument.
 Default false.
 [New in MongoDB 4.0.6 and 4.1.7](https://jira.mongodb.org/browse/SERVER-34943).
+- errorLabels: Array of error labels to be included in the server's reply to an affected command.
+Passing in an empty array suppresses all error labels that would otherwise be returned by the server.
+The existence of the "errorLabels" field in the failCommand failpoint completely overrides the server's normal error labels adding behaviors for the affected commands.
+[New in MongoDB 4.3.1](https://jira.mongodb.org/browse/SERVER-43941).

 If closeConnection is true, errorCode and writeConcernError have no effect.
 If closeConnection is false and errorCode is set, writeConcernError has no effect.
 If only writeConcernError is set, it affects all write commands but no other commands.
 If closeConnection, errorCode, and writeConcernError are all omitted, the failpoint has no effect.